-The Fresenius Group includes interests which are directly attributable to the acquisition, construction or manufacture of qualifying assets in accordance with SFAS No. 34 (Capitalization of Interest Costs).
+The Fresenius Group includes interest which is directly attributable to the acquisition, construction or manufacture of qualifying assets in accordance with IAS 23 (Borrowing Costs).

-For the fiscal years 2005 and 2004, interest of €2 million and €1 million, based on an average interest rate of 7.2 % and 8.0 %, respectively, was recognized as a component of the cost of assets.
+For the fiscal years 2005 and 2004, interest of $\notin$ 2 million and $\notin$ 1 million, based on an average interest rate of 7.2 % and 8.0 %, respectively, was recognized as a component of the cost of assets.